danielepolencic/yahoo-finance/README.md

 # yahoo-finance

 a node wrapper to call the various yahoo finance apis.
-THis module requires a Yahoo developer account and an [app key](https://developer.yahoo.com/apps/create/).

 ## Install